 I miss the pure exuberance of good health, of being able to move and engage in life with ease and freedom, and without repercussion.
 I miss the feeling of wellness, of not being sick, of not being in constant physical distress.
 I miss being able to do whatever I please, even the simplest of things, without penalty.
 I miss having a body that matches the energy and vitality of my soul.

 I miss having endless possibilities for each day.
 I want to wake up again one morning knowing that I can do ANYTHING I want that day and that the world awaits me.

 I also yearn for what I have not yet had.

 I want to know what it’s like to spend endless hours in conversation with my fiance, getting to know him even more deeply every day and falling more and more in love with each other.
 I want to have many candlelit dinners and romantic evenings together, and go on fun adventures doing the things we love to do.
 I want to experience the simple and mundane tasks that couples share together every single day.

 I want to know what it’s like to walk down the aisle on my wedding day, knowing the man of my dreams awaits me at the alter.
-I want to know what it's like to vow to love, honor and cherish him every day til death do us part, and hear him make those same vows to me in return.
-I want to know what it's like to share a lifetime with my best friend and husband.
-I want to be a wife.
+I want to know what it's like to vow to love, honor and cherish him every day until death do us part and hear him make those same vows to me in return.

 I want to know what it's like to have life growing inside of me; to feel the rhythm of a tiny but steady heartbeat in my belly that is not my own.
 I want to know what it is like to see life flow through me, to hear my baby's first breath and to marvel at the miracle of his/her arrival.